Frequently Asked Questions

 I've found a bug or missing feature, what do I do?

-Just file a bug in our Bugzilla issue tracker.
+Just file a bug in the correct issue tracker.
 Be sure to write as much detail as possible in the bug report, for instance:

 I sent money for a device over two weeks ago, where is it?

 Normally shipping parcels to Europe takes about 4 working days, but has been known to take up to two weeks, especially to Italy for some reason.
 Shipping to Africa, Brazil and Russia is meant to take about one week, but it seems parcels seem to get lost for weeks at a time and then turn up without explanation.
 If the destination is the United States, then double check you've not got a letter from the post office about a held package that has to pay some kind of customs charge or sales tax.